mateoRc/lab/content/docs/architecture/overview.md

 queues, so telemetry failure or queue saturation never blocks user requests.
 There is no message broker.

-Deployment and sanitized Sentinel results are CI-produced JSON files mounted read-only into Vaultsh.
-Forge stores bounded telemetry events on its dedicated SQLite volume.
+Deployment and sanitized Sentinel results are CI-produced JSON files mounted into Vaultsh.
+Forge stores bounded telemetry events in SQLite database.

 ## Failure boundaries